abccodes/cs230/README.md

 cd cs230

 ### 2️⃣ Build the Docker image
-Builds the AFL++ environment defined in Dockerfile.
+Builds the AFL++ environment defined in Dockerfile in root folder.
+This tags the built container as `cs230/afl-env`, which we reference in the following steps to run the container.
+The working directory is root.

 docker build -t cs230/afl-env .